MisterAnmar/SurveyIgniter/README.md

 - Port the app to handle accounts subscription
 - Add report and statistics module

 Phase Four
-  email list Module
+- email list Module
-  Send survey through email based on email list
+- Send survey through email based on email list

+I would love to hear your comments on improvment.
+Im just learning.